tharaaali/rgdn-optimizer-based-deconvolution/README.md

 ## Model evaluation

-The evaluation will be done using MSE and SSIM between (k * Xhat) and y So, to evaluate our trained model: convoluted the recovered photo (output of our model) with the bluer-kernel and compare it with the input photo to the model (ground-truth * bluer-kernel) comparing methods to use :MSE, SSIM
+The evaluation will be done using RMSE and SSIM between (k * Xhat) and y So, to evaluate our trained model: convoluted the recovered photo (output of our model) with the bluer-kernel and compare it with the input photo to the model (ground-truth * bluer-kernel) comparing methods to use :RMSE, SSIM

 ## Requirements to Run